backupbrew/switchbrew/Package1.md

 ### Main

-From firmware versions 1.0.0 to 6.1.0, the bootloader poisons the exception vectors, cleans up memory (.bss and init\_array), sets up hardware devices (including the security engine and fuses), does all the necessary checks, generates keys and finally decrypts and executes the next stage.
+The bootloader poisons the exception vectors, cleans up memory (.bss and init\_array), sets up hardware devices (including the security engine and fuses), does all the necessary checks, generates keys and finally decrypts and executes the next stage.

 ``` c
  // Poison all exception vectors